A PSPACE-complete Graph Nim

 \subsection{\ruleSet{Nim}}

-\ruleSet{Nim} is an impartial game played on a collection of piles (``heaps"), each with a non-negative number of ``sticks".
-On a player's turn, they choose a non-empty pile and remove as many sticks as desired (at least one) from that one pile.
-A player loses when they have no non-empty piles to choose from.
+\ruleSet{Nim} is an impartial game played on a collection of heaps, each with a non-negative number of sticks.
+On a player's turn, they choose a non-empty pile and remove as many sticks as desired (at least one) from that pile.
+A player loses when they cannot remove sticks (all piles are empty).

-The game of \ruleSet{Nim} is the classic impartial game, being the basis of Nimbers and Sprague-Grundy theory\cite{Sprague:1936}\cite{Grundy:1939}. \ruleSet{Nim} has a simple definition and lots of nice properties, from easy evaluation of games to obvious composition of two \ruleSet{Nim} games (the sum is just a new \ruleSet{Nim} game).
+\ruleSet{Nim} is a classic impartial game, being the basis of Nimbers and Sprague-Grundy theory\cite{Sprague:1936}\cite{Grundy:1939}. \ruleSet{Nim} has lots of nice properties, from easy evaluation of games to obvious composition of two \ruleSet{Nim} games (the sum is just a new \ruleSet{Nim} game).